 Foreign trade overview

 The three main export partners of Indonesia are Japan, the United States and Southeast Asia.
 The commodities that are mainly exported are mineral fuels and hydrocarbons, electrical equipment, animal and vegetable fats & oils, nuclear reactors & boilers, and rubber.
-Its main export partners are Southeast Asia, Japan and China.
+Its main import partners are Southeast Asia, Japan and China.
 The commodities that are mainly imported are mineral fuels & oils, nuclear reactors & boilers, iron & steel, electric & electronic equipment, and organic chemicals.